awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 EXECUTE ON FUNCTION *function\_name*
 Revokes the EXECUTE privilege on a specific function\.
 Because function names can be overloaded, you must include the argument list for the function\.
 For more information, see [Naming UDFs](udf-naming-udfs.md)\.

+EXECUTE ON PROCEDURE *procedure\_name*
+Revokes the EXECUTE privilege on a specific stored procedure\.
+Because stored procedure names can be overloaded, you must include the argument list for the procedure\.
+For more information, see [Naming Stored Procedures](stored-procedure-naming.md)\.

+EXECUTE ON ALL PROCEDURES IN SCHEMA *procedure\_name*
+Revokes the specified privileges on all procedures in the referenced schema\.

 USAGE ON LANGUAGE *language\_name*
 Revokes the USAGE privilege on a language\.
-For Python UDFs, use `plpythonu`\.
+For Python user\-defined functions \(UDFs\), use `plpythonu`\.
 For SQL UDFs, use `sql`\.
+For stored procedures, use `plpgsql`\.
-To create a UDF, you must have permission for usage on language for SQL or plpythonu \(Python\)\.
-By default, USAGE ON LANGUAGE SQL is granted to PUBLIC, but you must explicitly grant USAGE ON LANGUAGE PLPYTHONU to specific users or groups\.
+To create a UDF, you must have permission for usage on language for SQL or `plpythonu` \(Python\)\.
+By default, USAGE ON LANGUAGE SQL is granted to PUBLIC\.
+However, you must explicitly grant USAGE ON LANGUAGE PLPYTHONU to specific users or groups\.
-To revoke usage for SQL, first revoke usage from PUBLIC, then grant usage on SQL only to the specific users or groups permitted to create SQL UDFs\.
+To revoke usage for SQL, first revoke usage from PUBLIC\.
+Then grant usage on SQL only to the specific users or groups permitted to create SQL UDFs\.
 The following example revokes usage on SQL from PUBLIC then grants usage to the user group `udf_devs`\.

 ```
 revoke usage on language sql from PUBLIC;
 grant usage on language sql to group udf_devs;
 ```
 For more information, see [UDF Security and Privileges](udf-security-and-privileges.md)\.
+To revoke usage for stored procedures, first revoke usage from PUBLIC\.
+Then grant usage on `plpgsql` only to the specific users or groups permitted to create stored procedures\.
+For more information, see [Security and Privileges for Stored Procedures ](stored-procedure-security-and-privileges.md)\.

 ## Usage Notes<a name="r_REVOKE-usage-notes"></a>